transfer banner

 New Zealand Customs and Biosecurity

 You will need to complete a traveller declaration before entering New Zealand.
 This traveller declaration collects travel, customs, immigration, and biosecurity information.
-There are two options for the traveller declaration.
-You can either complete the digital New Zealand Traveller Declaration or a paper declaration card which will be given to you on your flight.
+We highly recommend you complete the digital New Zealand Traveller Declaration as paper declaration cards are not always given to you on your flight.
 Generally, you will get through customs in New Zealand more quickly if you do the digital declaration.

 The digital New Zealand Traveller Declaration can be done on the Traveller Declaration website by clicking here or on the app which you can download by clicking here.
 The declaration is free and takes about 10 minutes to complete.
 The earliest you can submit your declaration is 24 hours before you start your journey to New Zealand.
 A great time to complete your digital New Zealand Traveller Declaration is at the airport while you are waiting to board your flight.